venturasistemoj/delivery-system/README.md

 # Pure Java Data Structures

 ## Overview
 This demo project highlights the use of Java data structures.
-The code models a fictitious non-productive delivery system solely for the purpose of exemplifying the use of the List, Set and Queue interfaces, as well as their various implementations.
+The code models a fictitious non-productive delivery system solely for the purpose of exemplifying the use of the `List`, `Set` and `Queue` interfaces, as well as their various implementations.

 ## Getting Started
-As the project's main objective is to show the use of Java data structures, the system interface operates on the command line; which can be started in the Main class.
+As the project's main objective is to show the use of Java data structures, the system interface operates on the command line; which can be started in the `Main` class.

 ## Documentation
 The system's documentation and business rules are commented in the code.